mrphy/spider/README.md

 # spider
-a spider to find relationship.
+a spider to Get the relationship between fund manager and sales